IssaHanou/BEP_1920_Q2/cc_library/resources/device_manual.md

 - `output`: defines type of values to be expected as output as a map.
 There can be one key `value`, or the keys can be component ids.
     The value is a map with the `type` property.
 This is defined as a string and can "string", "boolean", "array", "integer" or a custom name.
     It can also carry the `instruction` property which defines a map with custom instruction for the device.
-- `test`: defines test output sequence in the form of an `output` tag, defined similarly as described above.
 - `label`: *To be added later*
 - `interval`: *To be added later*